dhis2designlab/guides/pages/react.md

 }
 ```

 Now we can render a section containing three different greetings.
 Notice the `key` attribute.
 This is necessary for React to handle changes to elements rendered from a collection.
 The key needs to be unique among siblings.
-If we introduces a second John, using the name attribute as key would not be valid.
+If we introduce a second John, using the name attribute as the key would not be valid.

 ### Destructuring
 ```js